 INFJs are “old souls.”
 Many grow up feeling wiser than would be predicted by their chronological age.
-Having discovered the benefits of their Introverted Intuition (Ni) quite early in life, INFJs grow to trust its judgments and insights.
-They may take on the role of counseling and advising their friends and siblings, or even adult family members, from a fairly young age.
-Their gift for providing wise counsel often continues into adulthood.
-INFJs often feel happiest and most fulfilled when helping others understand themselves and their problems.
+Having discovered the value of their Introverted Intuition (Ni) quite early in life, INFJs grow to trust its judgments and insights.
+Even as children and adolescents, INFJs can be found advising and counseling their friends and siblings, and perhaps even adult family members.
+They tend to feel happiest and most fulfilled when helping and enlightening others through their insights.

-Phase I (Childhood-20s)
+Phase I (Childhood)

 Early in life, INFJs are characterized by the development and dominance of their Introverted Intuition (Ni).
 Since they are Introverts, they may also show significant development of their second function, Extraverted Feeling (Fe), which can serve as a useful extraverted tool for navigating the outside world.
 The Ni-Fe function pair allows INFJs to make and express judgments.
 INFJs are particularly well-equipped to read and evaluate people, including their underlying motives.

 Since Ni is a Perceiving function, INFJs should not be viewed as closed-minded at any point in their development.
 But during Phase I, they might appear overly opinionated or closed-minded, at least from without.
 Even if their judgments are precociously accurate, Phase I INFJs may lack some discernment regarding if and when it is best to express those judgments.
 Moreover, their Ni-Fe conclusions have yet to be honed and tempered by their tertiary Ti, making the INFJ more reluctant to carefully review or revise them.